techmakers/AIShellBrain/README.md

 - `--forget`: Do not maintain conversation context across multiple interactions.
 - `--yy`: Execute commands without confirmation.
 - `--api-key KEY`: Specify the OpenAI API key (alternative to environment variable).
+- `--model MODEL_NAME`: Force the use of a different GPT model instead of the default "gpt-4o-mini".

 ### Examples